Magstic/freej2me-plus/README.md

 I don't know how to code, so it's difficult for me to make a substantial contribution to the project.
 Very sorry.

+To ensure the accuracy of the code, I decided to keep only the translation files.
+Git is still a problem for me.

 Original authors :
 - David Richardson [Recompile@retropie]
 - Saket Dandawate  [Hex@retropie]